-Tami Roman Says Porsha Williams Belongs On ‘Basketball Wives’, Shades Evelyn Lozada
+Tami Roman Says Porsha Williams Belongs On ‘Basketball Wives,’ Shades Evelyn Lozada

 Ever since it was announced that Evelyn Lozada would be returning to Basketball Wives, Tami Roman has been getting her digs in.
 This latest comes after the reality TV queen called Evelyn out for the cancellation of her other reality series that she shared with her daughter Shanice, Livin’ Lozada.

-We’ll see how things go on Season 6 of Basketball Wives but it looks like Tami and Evelyn have already started things off with a bang during the premiere.
-The two frenemies came face to face at Shaunie O’Neal’s 70’s party and somehow, the beef between Tami and Evelyn even managed to overshadow Jackie Christie’s daughter drama during the very first episode.
+We’ll see how things go on Season 6 of Basketball Wives, but it looks like Tami and Evelyn have already started things off with a bang during the premiere.
+The two frenemies came face to face at Shaunie O’Neal’s 70’s party, and somehow, the beef between Tami and Evelyn even managed to overshadow Jackie Christie’s daughter drama during the very first episode.

 When it comes to Porsha Williams, Tami Roman was asked to name a Real Housewives of Atlanta star who deserved a spot on Basketball Wives.
 Considering that the only women who even have a history of dating pro ballers are Kim Zolciak, Sheree Whitfield, and Porsha Williams, the pickings were already slim.
-Tami landed on Porsha though and threw buckets of shade along with a disclaimer when calling out the RHOA star.
+Tami landed on Porsha, though, and she threw buckets of shade along with a disclaimer when calling out the RHOA star.

 “From Real Housewives of Atlanta, it would probably be Porsha.
 She has just enough petty, slutty, wannabe classy to be one of our new girls” Tami said.
 “I love you Porsha but that was — you know, my petty be at an all-time high sometimes.”